Zendesk measures response time in satisfaction scores. Your contracts measure it in reportable incidents.

 Exactly what you get

 A support platform in your own tenancy: multi-channel intake, per-client SLA policies, incident workflows with regulatory clocks and escalation, sensitivity-flagged attachment handling, an on-call engine, and a client portal with audit-ready reporting.
 Migration includes open tickets, history, and a parallel-run period.
-Desks commonly integrate with a custom CRM (Customer Relationship Management) for account context, feed metrics to business intelligence dashboards, and hand off recurring engagements to project management software when tickets become projects.
+Desks commonly integrate with a custom CRM (Customer Relationship Management) for account context, feed metrics to business intelligence (BI) dashboards, and hand off recurring engagements to project management software when tickets become projects.

 How to choose a developer in Albuquerque